Locations

 • Annual Commitment & Discounts: CPEA requires a minimum annual spend commitment (often around a five-figure USD amount per year).
 In exchange, SAP may offer volume discounts: the larger the upfront commitment, the better the effective rate per unit of service consumption.
 This means your credits go further than they would at pay-as-you-go rates.
 Credits can be topped up during the year if needed (to avoid running out).

-• Consumption Tracking: Each month, SAP provides a balance statement detailing how many credits were consumed per service.
+• Consumption Tracking: Each month, SAP provides a balance statement detailing the number of credits consumed per service.
 For example, a statement might show that you used 800 credits on Integration Suite, 500 on SAP HANA Cloud, etc., which are deducted from your credit pool.
-You can monitor usage near-real-time via the BTP Cockpit’s consumption reports (discussed later).
+You can monitor usage in near real-time via the BTP Cockpit’s consumption reports (discussed later).

 • Use-It-or-Lose-It: Unused credits typically expire at the end of the contract period (usually annually).
 There is no rollover of unused credit into the next year, so right-sizing your commitment is important.
 Overcommitting could leave you with wasted (expired) credits, whereas undercommitting could lead to overage charges.